nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2021-40.md

 When activating direct download, the final blob URL can be exposed with a nuxeo.conf property.

-To expose the final Blob URL, use the following nuxeo.conf rpoperty:
+To expose the final Blob URL, use the following nuxeo.conf property:

 ```
 org.nuxeo.download.url.follow.redirect=true